radcli14/BeeSwift/README.md

 UIApplicationMain(argc, argv, nil, @"AppDelegate");
 ```

+## Add `AppDelegate` to the Compile Sources

+Click on the project (left upper on your Xcode window), then click on `Build Phases` tab and `Compile Sources`.
+Check whether `AppDelegate.m` is added to the list.
+If not, click plus button and add `AppDelegate.m.

 ## Run the app

 If all the previous steps ran as-intended, then you should be able to run and see a simple app window, showing the value for `pi`, sine of 1, and a basic symbolic expression.